New Roof Installation

 - After the hip and ridge shingles are installed it’s time for the ridge vent to be installed.
 Make sure your roofing crew cuts out the ridge are and does not cover it with the felt.
 After the ridge vent is installed it is time to cover the ridge vent with the hip and ridge shingles.

-During a new roof installation, one commonly overlooked area is the roof ventilation.
+During new roof installation, one commonly overlooked area is the roof ventilation.
 There is nothing worse than spending a good amount of money to cook your shingles not much different than in an oven by not having proper roof ventilation.
 Roof Crafters uses the 12” CertainTeed ridge vent on the peak of your home.
-The CertainTeed ridge vent works well year round and is wind driven rain resistant to 100 MPH.
+The CertainTeed ridge vent works well year-round and is wind-driven rain resistant to 100 MPH.

 - After the hip and ridge are complete it’s time to paint any roofing hardware that did not come pre-painted.
-Normal roofing accessories that may not come painted are pipe jacks, 750s or turtle vents, wind turbines, and flashings if you would like those painted.
+Normal roofing accessories that may not come painted are plumbing pipe boots, 750s or turtle vents, wind turbines, and flashings if you would like those painted.

 These are some good guidelines for you to watch as your new roof is installed.
 Make sure to talk to your roofing consultant about every part of the process.
 A top roofing company will be proud of the way they install your roof.
 Only poor roofers hide their install process and do not want you to see it nor do they like questions about how they roof.
 Roof Crafters welcomes questions and loves to show and talk about the proper way to install a new roof.

 Tips for Communicating with Your Roof Contractor